Dominions 3: The Awakening: Combat

-The combat system is very detailed; each unit amongst hundreds in an army has several values like morale, hit-points, strength, encumbrance, health problems due to previous battle wounds, protection separately for torso, head and legs, and precision.
+The combat system is elaborated in detail; each unit amongst hundreds in an army has several values like morale, hit-points, strength, encumbrance, health problems due to previous battle wounds, protection separately for torso, head and legs, and precision.
 Most units will rout if their squad takes too many casualties, rather than fighting to the death.
-Logistics is important, with starving troops very likely to rout, and mindless creatures like controlled undead or magically summoned beings do not rout at all, they simply dissolve if their commanding unit dies or routs.
+Logistics is important, with starving troops likely to rout, and mindless creatures like controlled undead or magically summoned beings do not rout at all, they simply dissolve if their commanding unit dies or routs.

 There are hundreds of different units to recruit within the game, including archers, infantry, cavalry and mages.
 Troops can be recruited in all provinces (except Late Age Ermor's capital), and which types are often influenced by the terrain.
 For example, woodsmen and druids can be found in forest provinces, while aquatic fish-men can be found on coasts.
 In order to recruit nation-specific troops, the player has to construct a fortress.
 Mages require a laboratory to recruit, whilst priests need a temple.

 The battle results are calculated by the computer and can be viewed by the players at the beginning of the next turn, like a film, or the battle may be instantly calculated and a summary displayed to the player bearing the relevant numbers.
 The battles cannot be influenced once the computer calculates the new turn, but players can set simple orders for their troops before the battle is calculated, allowing for basic tactics.
 This system allows for fast multiplayer games.

 Magic

-There are eight paths of magic in the game; fire, water, air, earth, astral, death, nature and blood.
+There are eight paths of magic in the game: fire, water, air, earth, astral, death, nature and blood.
 Mages in Dominions 3 have one or more paths, with nations having distinct mages and therefore a different magical emphasis.
 Many spells or items require two paths to cast or forge, respectively, but none require more than two.

 All mages can use magic on the battlefield, but to cast powerful spells or summon strong creatures, magic gems are required.
 These are mostly found in magical sites hidden around the world.
 Every nation starts with a basic gem income, but to get more, provinces need to be searched by a mage.
 There are seven types of magical gems, corresponding with the paths of magic.
 Blood magic does not use gems, requiring the sacrifice of captured slaves instead.
 Mages can also use gems to create magic items and artifacts, which can be equipped by commanders to increase their abilities or convey special effects, usually in combat.

 Magic research is conducted in the seven schools of magic, distinct from the paths.
 These are conjuration, alteration, evocation, construction, enchantment and thaumaturgy.
 Again, blood magic is distinct, being its own school as well as its own path.

 Priests also have a 'holy' path, but in the unmodded game that path is normally associated with a far smaller set of spells, none of which need to be researched and all of which are battle spells.